Jonathan Spector impressed by Birmingham City youngsters

 Defender Jonathan Spector has been impressed by Birmingham's young players during the club's injury crisis.

-The Blues had 11 players unavailable against Cardiff on Saturday, so seven teenagers featured in
+The Blues had 11 players unavailable against Cardiff on Saturday, so seven teenagers featured in the 1-0 loss.

 "To be fair to the younger players, they've done brilliantly and haven't needed much help," Spector told BBC WM.